ericoporto/ags-manual-wiki/GameSavesCompatibility.md

 ```

 If you load an older save from version 1 while running version 2, created objects of this type will load but will be one variable less in size.
 Trying to use the additional variable in script will result in an error.
 This is similar to the array case.
 The solution here is similar to the array solution: upon restoring the older save recreate all managed objects (they will be of the correct size), copy valid content from restored objects into them, and reassign pointers to these recreated objects.
-Again this is explained more in the ["Solutions" section](GameSavesCompatibility#solution-5-extending-dynamic-arrays-and-managed-structs).
+Again, this is explained more in the ["Solutions" section](GameSavesCompatibility#solution-5-extending-dynamic-arrays-and-managed-structs).

 And again, if you remove a variable instead: